uwescience/sqlshare/sqlshare_tutorial.md

              AND metals.[Depth..m.] = oxygen.[Depth])

    There are a few interesting parts of this statement:
    a.
-Whereas before we explicitly listed which columns we wanted (`Function_1` and `Spectra`), this time we use `SELECT *` as shorthand to mean all columns in both datasets.
+In the previous example, we explicitly listed which columns we wanted (`Function_1` and `Spectra`).
+In this example, `SELECT *` means select all columns in both datasets.
    b.
 We can give the individual datasets a shorter name (`metals` and `oxygen` in this example) so that we don't have to type the full `[fridayharboroceanographers@gmail.com].[long_dataset_name]` every time.
    c.
 We say that we want to `JOIN` datasets `ON` a particular condition.
 In other words, we take the pairs of rows (one from the `metals` dataset and one from the `oxygen` dataset) where the `ON` condition is true.
       1. In this case, we require them to match **exactly** in both _Station_ (`metals.[Station] = oxygen.[station]`) and _Depth_ (`metals.[Depth..m.] = oxygen.[Depth]`).